Charles Bennett (screenwriter): Playwright

 In May 1927 Bennett appeared in a production of his own play The Return, which he also directed.
 Peggy Ashcroft was in the cast.
+Bennett said "it got wonderful reviews but never made any money."
 In December 1927 he appeared in Loraine's production of Cyrano de Bergerac.

 Bennett had the biggest success of his career to date when Al Woods decided to finance a production of Blackmail in 1928, produced by Raymond Massey and starring Tallulah Bankhead.
 The play was not well received at first, but had a hugely successful run on tour.
 The play was seen by Alfred Hitchcock who arranged for British International Pictures to buy the film rights and adapted Bennett's play into a script, with Benn Levy doing the dialogue.
 His film of Blackmail (1929) is generally credited as the first British sound film, and was a huge commercial success.

 Bennett's play The Last Hour debuted on London stage in December 1928 and was a popular hit in London.
 The Last Hour (1930) was turned into a movie directed by Walter Forde, the first "talkie" for Nettleford Studios.

 Bennett's fourth play was The Danger Line (1929), based on Hazel May Marshall's story Ten Minutes to Twelve.
 He also wrote a one act play After Midnight (1929).
+Bennett later said "In 1929 I was making an immense amount of money, and I was happy.
+I had six plays touring the country.
+Then, talkies were really beginning to hit, and the theatres were beginning to go to hell."